sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 {% include svg.html %}

 If I were going to build some kind of fantasy machine, I would not fuss about making it fast.
-That's what people do when they don't have any other ideas.
+That's just what people do when they don't have any other ideas.
 Mine would just be quirky.

 One of the quirks I thought would be interesting was to arrange the L1 cache as